austindesosa/social_media_tools/README.md

 tf_cat.py contains the code to build a dense neural network for binary classificaion, inspired by Dr. Andrew Ng onlinw couorse in deep learning on Coursera.

 social_media_tool.py inherits from all of the above mentioned files.

+quickstart.py quickly sets up this entire project on a Google Colab notebook if you import it in Googlw COlab

+generate_requirements.py can gwnerate a requirements.txt fie as required to run this project, through shell commands.